opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

 Notice that the same delay-it procedure works both with and without memoization.
 ## Streams as Lazy Lists

-In Section 3.5.1, we showed how to implement streams as delayed lists.
+In Streams Are Delayed Lists, we showed how to implement streams as delayed lists.
 We introduced special forms delay and cons-stream, which allowed us to construct a "promise" to compute the cdr of a stream, without actually fulfilling that promise until later.
 We could use this general technique of introducing special forms whenever we need more control over the evaluation process, but this is awkward.
 For one thing, a special form is not a first-class object like a procedure, so we cannot use it together with higher-order procedures.
 Additionally, we were forced to create streams as a new kind of data object similar but not identical to lists, and this required us to reimplement many ordinary list operations (map, append, and so on) for use with streams.

 With lazy evaluation, streams and lists can be identical, so there is no need for special forms or for separate list and stream operations.
 All we need to do is to arrange matters so that cons is non-strict.
 One way to accomplish this is to extend the lazy evaluator to allow for non-strict primitives, and to implement cons as one of these.
-An easier way is to recall (Section 2.1.3) that there is no fundamental need to implement cons as a primitive at all.
+An easier way is to recall (What Is Meant by Data?) that there is no fundamental need to implement cons as a primitive at all.
 Instead, we can represent pairs as procedures:
 ```Scheme
 (define (cons x y) (lambda (m) (m x y)))
 (define (car z) (z (lambda (p q) p)))